SirTimme/alpagotchi/README.md

 ## Commands

-Alpagotchi works only with slashcommands!
+Alpagotchi works only with slash commands!
 Simply enter `/` in your bar to execute them.

 | Usage                         | Task                                            |
 |-------------------------------|-------------------------------------------------|